supernoi/relback/readme.md

 ### Instalation

 1. Prepare Apache + PHP server environment, for people who do not have a lot of experience in apache configuration as I do, I suggest create a user on OS and using the LAMP package (https://bitnami.com/stack/lamp), simple installation, fast, works very well.
-     1.1.
-Install apache >= 2
+Install apache >= 2.
-     1.2.
-Install PHP >= 5.6
+Install PHP >= 5.6.
-     1.3.
-Install OCI8 in PHP
+Install OCI8 in PHP.

-4. Download project
+2. Download project, zip.

-5. Extract for path destination (relBackPath), if you used LAMP, move the project to the APPS folder and change the file conf / httpd-prefix.conf, updating the folder path.
+3. Extract for path destination (relBackPath), if you used LAMP, move the project to the APPS folder and change the file conf / httpd-prefix.conf, updating the folder path.

-6. Configure CRON for schedules of project, this line is for the project to execute the routines with cron.
+4. Configure CRON for schedules of project, this line is for the project to execute the routines with cron.
      ex: * * * * * php /relBackPath/artisan schedule:run >> /dev/null 2>&1

-7. Edit file of configurations ".env"
+5. Edit file of configurations ".env"
      Basically base connection settings and for sending mail.
        ex: /relBackPath/.env

-8. Execute script to create schema relback, preferably with user with dba permission
+6. Execute script to create schema relback, preferably with user with dba permission
    ex: /relBackPath/database/script_create_relback.sql
      This script do:
          Create tablespace for relback, is necessary alter location of datafile.